sails-simulator/sailsd/README.md

     {"request": ["latitude", "longitude"]}

+Another JSON message is returned, which contains an object containing the requested attributes.
+This can be quickly tested using netcat:

+    $ echo '{"request": ["heading"]}' | nc localhost 3333
+    {"heading": 0.36001499947321913}

-And values can be set using `"set"`:
+Values can be set using `"set"`:

     {"set": {"rudder": 0}}